Solving the Inverse Source Problem in Femtoscopy with a Toy Model: Introduction

-In this work, we propose a toy model based on the Tikhonov regularization to address the inverse source problem.
-First, we use wave functions associated with a square potential well with four distinct potential strengths(repulsive, weakly attractive, moderately attractive, and strongly attractive), along with Gaussian-type source functions and their mixtures, to generate momentum CFs, following the approach in Ref.~\cite{Liu:2023uly}.
-We then reconstruct the Gaussian-type source functions via the inverse method from the resampled momentum correlation functions (with $10\%$ and $1\%$ uncertainties) and their corresponding wave functions.
-This work is organized as follows.
-In Section II, we introduce the formulae for computing the CFs using both a square potential and a Gaussian-type source function, along with the inverse problem approach.
-Numerical results and detailed discussions are presented in Section III.
-Finally, a summary and an outlook are provided in the last section.
+This paper is structured as follows.
+Following the methodology of Ref.~\cite{Liu:2023uly}, we first generate momentum correlation functions from wave functions derived from a square-well potential with four distinct interaction strengths—repulsive, weakly attractive, moderately attractive, and strongly attractive.
+These are combined with Gaussian-type source functions and their mixtures.
+Subsequently, we attempt to reconstruct these source functions by solving the inverse problem, using the resampled correlation functions (with $1\%$ and $10\%$ uncertainties) along with the corresponding wave functions.
+Section II introduces the formalism for computing correlation functions using both a square-well potential and a Gaussian-type source function, as well as the approach to the inverse problem.
+Our numerical results and a detailed discussion are presented in Section III.
+Finally, we provide a summary and outlook in the last section.